Skip to main content

 Material costs depend on the size of the chimney liner itself.
 Since there are dozens of sizes available, prices vary widely.

-A round stainless steel chimney liner against a white background
+A round chimney flue liner against a white background.

 For round chimney liners, one of the smallest available sizes — 3 inches by 15 feet — costs around $260.
 One of the largest available options — 16 inches by 50 feet — costs around $4,700.